jmpowley/dvsg/README.md

 The `plotting` module contains functions that can be used to quickly produce science plots from a $\Delta V_{\star-g}$ calculation.

-The `helpers` module contains commonly-used functions in the above modules.
+The `helpers` module contains commonly used functions in the above modules.

 ## Installation